Black, brown, white

 The Boxollie is a medium-sized but highly energetic dog that will need a diet that can provide for its intense energy levels.
 A diet high in animal protein is highly recommended.
 Good-quality kibble packed with animal protein and free from filler ingredients like soy, wheat, and corn, as well as the occasional supplementation of lean meats and organ meats, is perfect.
 Quality dry food has all the nutrients that your dog needs to thrive, which means you don’t need to feed your dog as much and lessens the risk of obesity.
 Boxollies will typically need 2-3 cups a day.

-Although these pooches are high energy, they, like most breeds, are still prone to getting overweight and should not be freely fed.
+Although Border Collie Boxer Mixes are high energy, they, like most breeds, are still prone to getting overweight and should not be freely fed.
 We also highly recommend splitting meals up into two or three portions throughout the day to prevent gas and bloating and support their fast metabolism.
 As with any dog, make sure your Boxollie has access to fresh, clean water at all times.

 - Related Read: 9 Best Automatic Dog Feeders